ragnvald/mesa/README.md

 ## Getting started
 This is what you do to start using MESA:
-* Download the compiled package.
+* Download the compiled package from Zenodo: https://zenodo.org/communities/mesatool/
 * Run mesa.exe
 * Follow the instructions on the screen.